We've been on a journey over the past couple of years to cut as many of our regular recurring monthly bills as we can to save money .

 Over the past ten years a whole host of internet technologies have arisen to break the stranglehold that cable companies have had on entertainment.
 You now have more options for your entertainment dollar than just the big cable companies and movie chains.

 - Online video entertainment: A whole host of online streaming video services have sprung up in the past decade.
 Services like Netflix, Hulu, and Amazon Prime have created a new way to view entertainment – on demand and at your leisure.
 Some are even beginning to create their own content to rival traditional entertainment powerhouses, at a fraction of the cost.
 You can cut your huge cable bill and pay much less for similar entertainment!

 - Internet connected streaming devices: The past few years has seen a proliferation of connected devices that allow you to stream TV and movies to your TV or computer.
-We've used connected devices like the Xbox 360 and Google Chromecast at our house to view streaming services like Netflix and Amazon Prime, as well as other streaming video services.
+We've used connected devices like the Fire TV and Google Chromecast at our house to view streaming services like Netflix and Amazon Prime, Philo, Sling TV, as well as other streaming video services.

 Don't Dismiss New Technologies, They Could Save You A Ton!